cristianfalcone/ajo/readme.md

 #### `skip` Attribute:
 - **Purpose:** The `skip` attribute is used to instruct Ajo to skip rendering for a specific element child nodes.
 It's useful for preventing certain parts of the DOM from being updated, like when using a third-party library that manipulates the DOM directly.
-- **Behavior:** When `skip` is set to `true` on an element, Ajo will not render or update that element's children.
+- **Behavior:** When `skip` is set to `true` on an element, Ajo will not render or update that element's child nodes.
 - **Example:** `h('div', { skip: shouldSkip })` - here, if `shouldSkip` is `true`, Ajo will not render or update the `div`'s child nodes.

 #### `memo` Attribute:
 - **Purpose:** The `memo` attribute is used for memorization.
 It's a performance optimization technique to prevent unnecessary renders.
 - **Behavior:** When the `memo` attribute is provided, Ajo will shallow compare the memoized values with the new ones.
-If they are the same, Ajo will skip rendering the component and its children.
+If they are the same, Ajo will skip rendering the element attributes and child nodes.
+For stateful components, this also prevents the component from re-rendering.
 - **Example:** `h(div, { memo: [dependency1, dependency2] })` - the element (and all its child nodes) will re-render only if `dependency1` or `dependency2` change.

 #### `ref` Attribute: